 Did you know that up to 20% of commercial truck and bus collisions in the United States involve exhausted drivers?

 That means that one in five of these cases is caused by a driver suffering from a general lack of alertness and decline in their mental and physical performance.
-It is one of the reasons why the U.S. federal law limits the number of driving hours one driver can travel.
+It is one of the reasons why the U.S. Federal Motor Carrier Safety Administration (FMCSA) limits the number of driving hours one driver can travel.

 This is covered by the rule on Hours of Service (HOS), which also requires that commercial vehicle drivers keep their Record of Duty Status (RODS) for enforcement of the law and inspection by the Department of Transportation (DOT).

 Lots of acronyms, what does the law say in layman words?